Honouring Our Heroes | A Look Back at Wartime in Canada

 These recruitment campaigns were highly effective in mobilizing Canadians.
 By appealing to a sense of patriotism, duty, and shared sacrifice, the government successfully enlisted thousands of men and women into the armed forces and support roles.
 The imagery and messages used during this time have left a lasting impact, reminding us of the unity and resilience that characterized the wartime experience.

-As we observe Remembrance Day, it is important to reflect on the immense hardships faced during wartime and the creative strategies used to rally the nation.
+it is important to reflect on the immense hardships faced during wartime and the creative strategies used to rally the nation.
 The sacrifices made by those who served, and the efforts of those who supported from the home front, remind us of the strength and courage that define our nation's history.

 Remembrance Day in Canada

-By Lume Creative April 11, 2025
+By Lume Creative May 16, 2025

-Two women are standing next to each other at a desk.
+Two women are standing next to each other holding up signs.

 More Posts